Online consult today? Head to your Waiting Room Enter Skip to content

 • Think about which symptoms are bothering or worrying you most.

-• Complete the Symptoms Questionnaire and take it with you.
+• Complete the Symptoms Questionnaire and bring your emailed report.

 • Make a note of the key questions you want answered.